-Bill Clinton’s Former Spiritual Advisor Was Accused Of Sexual Harassment Again
+Bill Clinton’s Former Spiritual Adviser Was Accused of Sexual Harassment Again

 Bill Hybels, the former pastor of the Willow Creek Evangelical Church, has been accused of sexual harassment by a woman named Pat Baranowski, according to a new New York Times report.
 Baranowski is not the first woman to accuse Hybels of sexual misconduct, though her allegations are the most severe.

-Baranowski, now 65, was hired by Hybels in the 1980s as an assistant to his growing Illinois evangelical church, and invited her to live with him and his family.
+Baranowski, now 65, was hired by Hybels in the 1980s as an assistant at his growing Illinois evangelical church, and invited her to live with him and his family.
 While his wife and children were away for a trip in 1986, Hybels allegedly asked to give Baranowski a back rub.

 According to the Times report, Baranowski then endured two years of unwanted touching, inappropriate comments, and other forms of sexual harassment — including an instance when Hybels asked her to watch porn with him.